GrammaticalFramework/gftest/README.md

 ### Prerequisites

+In a compact form: just check out instructions in this [Travis file](https://github.com/GrammaticalFramework/gftest/blob/master/.travis.yml#L7-L16).

-You need the library `PGF2`.
+You need the library `PGF2`, which in turn needs the C runtime for GF.
 Here are instructions how to install:

 1) **Install C runtime**: go to the directory [gf-core/src/runtime/c](https://github.com/GrammaticalFramework/gf-core/tree/master/src/runtime/c), see instructions in INSTALL